 Civil courts: Mining concessions are granted by the civil courts located in the different Chilean municipalities.
 They have the authority to auction concessions in the event of non-compliance with the payment of taxes and to handle all disputes that arise as a direct consequence of mining activities in Chile.

 SERNAGEOMIN: This state entity oversees specialized research and mapping of various aspects of the earth’s crust, mainly related to the identification of mineral resources in Chilean territory.
 It also supervises compliance with mining regulations and manages the registry of current mining concessions granted in Chile.

 National Treasury: This public entity manages the collection of annual taxes or fees that must be paid by companies that exploit mineral deposits in Chile.

 Official Mining Gazette: The official Mining Gazette is a platform used to communicate changes related to mining operations in the country, and inform involved parties in the event of legal disputes.

 Mining Registry: This registry represents the official record of mining operations in the country.

 Biz Latin Hub can help you obtain a mining permit in Chile

-Chile’s abundant mineral resources represent a major opportunity for mining companies looking to enter Latin America or expand from elsewhere in the region.
-At Biz Latin Hub, our team of multilingual corporate legal and accounting specialists is equipped to provide the commercial representation you need to navigate the country’s regulatory framework and obtain a mining permit in Chile.
+Chile’s abundant mineral resources represent a significant opportunity for mining companies looking to enter Latin America or expand from elsewhere in the region.
+At Biz Latin Hub, our team of multilingual corporate legal and accounting specialists is equipped to provide the legal services and guidance you need to navigate the country’s regulatory framework and obtain a mining permit in Chile.
 With our full portfolio of market entry and back-office services, we are your single point of contact to successfully expand into the country.

 Reach out to us now to receive personalized assistance.